-I oversee the largest newsroom in the state of Florida.
+As editor of the Tampa Bay Times, I oversee the largest newsroom in the state of Florida.
 Before that, I served as editor at The Oregonian in Portland.
 And before that I oversaw the newsroom at the Center for Investigative Reporting.
-As a young boy I had a paper route, and, at the age of 13, I wrote my first newspaper article for a little weekly called the Millbrae Sun, not far from San Francisco.
+As a young teenager, I wrote my first newspaper article for a little weekly called the Millbrae Sun, not far from San Francisco.
 The editor paid me 3 cents a word, and I was hooked for life.
+My professional career has spanned four decades.
+I have spent the largest portion of it building and running investigative reporting teams and have had the good fortune to have worked on a number of stories that sparked meaningful change.
 I love my family, our two crazy cockapoos and our journalistic mission.
 I believe strongly that local journalism makes an important difference in our community while offering tremendous opportunities to engage with readers – our neighbors.
 Write to me any time.